-The changes implemented under FW 42 (the No Action alternative) will affect any commercial groundfish vessel with a limited access permit and a DAS baseline greater than zero.
+The changes implemented under FW 42 (Alternative 1) will affect any commercial groundfish vessel with a limited access permit and a DAS baseline greater than zero.
 Total nominal revenues landed by these vessels on trips where groundfish was landed was \$109 million in FY 2004.
 The Proposed Action would result in a short-term reduction in total fishing revenues of \$21 million, of which the majority (\$15 million) would be losses in revenue from regulated groundfish.
 This represents 19 percent of total groundfish revenue.
 Since many of these vessels participate in other fisheries, it represents an 8 percent decline in total fishing revenue.

 Impacts on revenues are not evenly distributed.
+In general, ports adjacent to differential DAS areas that receive landings from the dayboat fleet are expected to have the largest declines in groundfish revenues.
 The ports of Portsmouth NH, Gloucester MA, Boston MA, Portland ME, South Shore MA, Chatham MA, and Provincetown MA are expected to see a decline in the value of landed catch (all species) of more than four percent, but the loss in groundfish revenues is higher.
 The ports expected to have the largest loss in groundfish revenues include Other NH Coast (-43%), New Jersey (-40%), South Shore MA (-32%), and North Shore MA (-31%).
 When impacts are measures by homeport state of fishing vessel, at the median level of impacts the largest declines in total fishing revenues are expected for vessels with homeports in New Hampshire (-33%) and Massachusetts (-16%).
 The largest declines in total revenues (again, reported at the median level) are inversely related to vessel size: -16% for vessels less than 50 feet, -12% for vessels 50 to 70 feet, and -5% for vessels greater than 70 feet.
 Gillnet and trawl vessels are expected to have similar declines at the median (-13%), while total revenues for hook vessels are expected to decline 5%.
-Vessels that fish more than 75% of their time in the inshore blocks are expected to lose 10% of their total revenue at the median.
+Vessels that fish more than 75% of their time in the inshore GOM blocks are expected to lose 35% of total revenue at the median, while those that fish less than 75% of their time in the inshore blocks are expected to lose 10% of their total revenue at the median.

 The reductions in revenues summarized in the previous paragraph do not take into account revenues from Special Access Programs (SAPs) or the Category B (regular) DAS Program.
-Estimates suggest that revenues from these programs should exceed \$6 million, providing a measure of mitigation to the economic impacts.